 There are two differences between post-sales strategic customers and pre-sales that allow us to offer this benefit and maintain flexibility where we need it:

 - We do not communicate to pre-sales customers that they have an assigned support engineer; this is an internal assignment only.
 We do communicate to post-sales strategic customers that they have an assigned support engineer.

 - Only post-sales strategic customers have an assigned back-up support engineer.

 A few other details (mostly for CS):

 - If anyone is assigned to a customer, they are not expected to work late, outside of their usual working hours, or handle more than the usual workload.
-If an application engineer becomes overloaded or has work that needs to be done outside of their usual hours, they simply need to let the team know via a post in #customer-support-internal so we can figure out how the team can help.
+If an support engineer becomes overloaded or has work that needs to be done outside of their usual hours, they simply need to let the team know via a post in #customer-support-internal so we can figure out how the team can help.

 - An assignment is never permanent.
-An application engineer can ask for a transition for a variety of reasons – including they are stagnating, not being as exposed to different issue types.
+An support engineer can ask for a transition for a variety of reasons – including they are stagnating, not being as exposed to different issue types.
 The best way to ensure an expedite transition is maintaining customer documentation.

 - Being assigned doesn’t mean you are expected to know everything.
 Say you don’t know with confidence, follow-up quickly with confidence, and that will maintain trust with the customer.

 - The CS team is welcome to adopt whatever practices we find valuable from being assigned to a wider customer audience.
 For example, if we see value in solving issues faster because of a certain kind of customer documentation, we can replicate that.
-Or, if we see value in a customer having an assigned application engineer that was not requested by CE or Sales, we can make that happen, too.
+Or, if we see value in a customer having an assigned support engineer that was not requested by CE or Sales, we can make that happen, too.